isomerpages/edb-ostln/_grants-and-initiatives/STDP Thematic Grant Call.md

 </p>
 <p><strong>Exploitation of Earth Observation Data</strong>
 <br>
-<br>Earth Observation data has become a crucial tool in addressing sustainability
+<br>Earth observation data has become a crucial tool in addressing sustainability
 and humanitarian challenges, particularly in disaster response and maritime operations.
 By providing comprehensive and timely information about our planet, these technologies enable us to monitor, understand, and respond